-How to do SEO on a Headless CMS
+How to do SEO on a headless CMS

 There appears to be a rising popularity for businesses turning to headless CMS platforms over the promise of more flexibility and control over content management.
 However, this shift from a more traditional CMS’ does raise the question about whether businesses are prioritising their online presence SEO performance and whether they are aware of the potential complication and impact of their decisions to a headless CMS.